Tympan/BC127_Firmware/readme.md

     - If you have a Tympan RevE from ASA or later, choose the V7.3 HD firmware
 6. Hit "Next" to start the Firmware update process.
 It will take about 5 minutes.

-Now, you should be done with the firmware upgrad.
+Now, you should be done with the firmware upgrade.

 To actually use the Tympan, you need to pick a Tympan sketch that you want to run and then compile and load it onto your Tympan.

--------------- The step below shouldn't be needed anymore!
-I'm only keeping it here just in case. :)
-Fourth, if you are changing the firmware back to V5, you also need to initilize the settings of the V5 software:
-1. In the Arduino IDE, open the example sketch "File -> Examples -> Tympan_Library -> 02-Utility -> RenameTympanBT"
-2. Depending upon whether you have a Tympan RevD or RevE, but sure to set the correct TympanRev for your device
-3. Compile and upload
-4. Open the SerialMonitor and watch the progress.
-Hopefully it finishes satisfactorily.